Medicinal Plant Lexicon

 Notes

-Patients with liver dysfunction should take Black cohosh with care and stop taking the tablets as soon as any symptoms of liver failure appear (fatigue, anorexia, yellowing of the skin/eyes, or massive abdominal pain with nausea and vomiting, and dark coloured urine).
-Seek medical advice immediately, likewise if vaginal bleeding occurs.
-Black Cohosh rhizome should not be taken with estrogen.
-Also patients who are or were receiving treatment for estrogen-dependent tumours (e.g. breast cancer) should not take Black Cohosh rhizome without medical advice.
-The administration of the drug during pregnancy and breast-feeding is not recommended, because there are as yet no studies on its safety.
+Patients with liver dysfunction should take black cohosh with caution and stop taking the tablets as soon as any symptoms of liver failure appear (fatigue, anorexia, yellowing of the skin/eyes, or severe abdominal pain with nausea and vomiting and dark-colored urine).
+Seek medical advice immediately if vaginal bleeding occurs.
+Black cohosh rhizome should not be taken with estrogen.
+Also, patients who are or were receiving treatment for estrogen-dependent tumors (e.g. breast cancer) should not take black cohosh rhizome without medical advice.
+Administration of the drug during pregnancy and lactation is not recommended due to a lack of safety studies.

 Side effects

 Hepatotoxic reactions (hepatitis, jaundice, impaired liver function tests) have been observed (frequency not known).
-There are also isolated cases of skin reactions, facial swelling, and gastrointestinal symptoms such as dyspepsia and diarrhoea.
+There have also been isolated cases of skin reactions, facial swelling, and gastrointestinal symptoms such as dyspepsia and diarrhea.

 Interactions